MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 ### Start Environment Database Export
-Initiates the export of an environment's database to a provided Azure storage account
+Starts the export of an environment's database to a provided Azure storage account

 ```[200] POST /admin/v2.0/exports/applications/{applicationFamily}/environments/{environmentName}```